Tatenda-Prince/Automating-Website-Deployment-On-An-EC2-Server-Using-Bash-Script/README.md

 Create new script directory and use vim to create and edit script file

-mkdir Scripts
+1.mkdir Scripts

-cd Scripts
+2.cd Scripts

-Use Vim or the Nano to create and edit a new script file with the following command —
+3.Use Vim or the Nano to create and edit a new script file with the following command —

-sudo chmod u+x [script_name.sh]
+4.sudo chmod u+x [script_name.sh]

-./[scipt_name.sh]
+4../[scipt_name.sh]

 ![image alt](https://github.com/Tatenda-Prince/Automating-Website-Deployment-On-An-EC2-Server-Using-Bash-Script/blob/20e4cf0757417f7579dfd0118794ac5e878c07d0/Images/Screenshot%202024-12-23%20115608.png)